thunderseethe/thunderseethe.github.io/content/posts/bidirectional-constraint-generation.md

 ```
 `fresh_ty_var` is a helper method we're going to brush past for now.
 (We'll have a lot to cover in constraint solving!)
 It uses our `unification_table` to produce a unique type variable every time we call it.
 Past that, we can see some parallels between our `infer` and `check` method that illustrate each mode. `infer` takes an AST node and returns a type, whereas `check` takes both an AST node and a type as parameters.
 This is because `infer` is working bottom-up and `check` is working top-down.

 Let's take a second to look at `env` and `GenOut`.
 Both `infer` and `check` take an `env` parameter.
-This is used to track the type of AST variables in their current scope. `infer` and `check` both also return a `GenOut`.
+This is used to track the type of AST variables in their current scope.
+`env` is implemented by an immutable `HashMap` from the [im](https://crates.io/crates/im) crate.
+An immutable hashmap makes it easy to add a new variable when it comes into scope, and drop it when the variable leaves scope.
+`infer` and `check` both also return a `GenOut`.
 This is a pair of our set of constraints and our typed AST:
 ```rs
 struct GenOut {
   // Set of constraints to be solved